Find the Best Tankless Water Heater Installation Contractors Near You

 • More Complex Installation: Tankless units often require modifications to gas lines or electrical circuits and usually involve professional expertise.
 Incorrect installation can damage the system or create safety hazards, so professional installation is highly recommended.

-• Potential Cold Water Sandwich: With a tankless water heater, you might experience a brief period of cold water between bursts of hot water, especially if the unit is located far from the fixture.
+• Potential Cold Water Sandwich: A small gap of cold water can sometimes flow out between uses of hot water.
 This can be addressed by installing a hot water recirculation pump.

-• Power Requirements: Electric tankless water heaters require a substantial amount of electricity, which may necessitate an electrical service upgrade if the existing system isn't adequate.
+• Power Requirements: Electric tankless water heaters require a substantial amount of electricity, which may require an electrical service upgrade in some homes.

 A thorough discussion with a plumber will help you make the right choice for your home or business.